Return to Campus FAQs

 - Non-vaccinated domestic travelers

-- Must be tested one to three days prior to travel and then tested three to five days, upon return.
+- Strongly recommended that you test one to three days prior to travel, and then test three to five days, upon your return.